12 days Everest Base Camp Trek

 The air at the higher elevations is cool and crisp and lush, green forests stretch as far as the eye can see.
 You’re off on a journey to one of the most challenging destinations in the world.
-The beautiful and serene mountain villages, the friendly people, and breathtaking views of the mountain make this trip a once-in-a-lifetime adventure into the unknown.
+The beautiful and serene mountain villages, the friendly people, and the breathtaking views of the mountain make this trip a once-in-a-lifetime adventure into the unknown.

 EBC Trekking where we are again welcomed by an astounding mountain vista.
-EBC Treks rest day here guides acclimatization and there are inaccessible discretionary strolls to appreciate the zone. well-known Tengboche found high on an edge where a brilliant 360-degree display anticipates in an Everest Panorama Trekking.
-While passing Buddhist Monasteries, Views of Everest drawing nearer consistently.
-EBC Treks Dazzling trek visits both.
+EBC Treks rest day here guides acclimatization and there are inaccessible discretionary strolls to appreciate the zone. well-known Tengboche found high on an edge where a brilliant 360-degree display anticipates an Everest Panorama Trekking.
+While passing Buddhist Monasteries, Views of Everest drew nearer consistently.
+EBC Treks Dazzling Trek visits both.
 Everest Base Camp and Kala Patthar (5,555 M).
 A Perspective is perceived as the best vantage point to see Mount Everest which is ahead objective for some brave walkers in the Himalayas.
 Subsequent to trekking to base camp and Kala Patthar we return at our comfortable pace back to Namche and Lukla for our arrival trip to Kathmandu.

 · Airport / Airport pick up & drop by private tourist vehicle.